 Pallant Partners

-Pallant Partners is a National Lottery Community Fund project that started in 2018.
-It has seen Pallant House Gallery partner with local organisations to increase creative opportunities for the people they work with.
+Pallant Partners was a National Lottery Community Fund project that started in 2018.
+It saw Pallant House Gallery partner with local organisations to increase creative opportunities for the people they work with.

-The success of these partnerships is shown in the way art has become an important part of people’s lives and how they feel comfortable visiting the Gallery.
+The success of these partnerships was shown in the way art became an important part of people’s lives and how they felt comfortable visiting the Gallery.
 Prior to the project, some of the groups had not had any previous engagement with the Gallery at all.

-This project also allows us to create resources that can be shared with other local groups.
-One highlight has been establishing a bi-annual Support Workers Networking and Wellbeing Event.
-This event helps us to share best practice and communicate the opportunities we have at the Gallery that may be suitable for those needing support.
+This project also allowed us to create resources t0 share with other local groups.
+One highlight was establishing a bi-annual Support Workers Networking and Wellbeing Event.
+This event helped us to share best practice and communicate the opportunities we have at the Gallery that may be suitable for those needing support.

-We are very grateful to the National Lottery Community Fund for enabling this extended outreach work to take place and we would like to thank all the partner organisations, participants and artists who have been involved.
+We are very grateful to the National Lottery Community Fund for enabling this extended outreach work to take place and we would like to thank all the partner organisations, participants and artists who were involved.

-Pallant Partners works with 7 local organisations to increase engagement with groups who may otherwise not connect with the Gallery.
-The aim is to increase opportunities through creative workshops and encourage new people to join Partners in Art and the Community Programme.
-Pallant Partners is funded by the National Lottery Community Fund.
+Pallant Partners worked with 7 local organisations to increase engagement with groups who might otherwise not have connected with the Gallery.
+The aim was to increase opportunities through creative workshops and encourage new people to join Partners in Art and the Community Programme.
+Pallant Partners was funded by the National Lottery Community Fund.

 It’s great to have the space to work large and be messy!